 Western Australia has a long history of minerals exploration and mining using a variety of techniques depending on the targeted minerals, technology and resources available at the time.
 As a result, there are many historic structures, often associated with unstable ground variations that present dangers to unsuspecting wildlife and members of the general public.

 As part of the Abandoned Mines Program, the department will establish tools to assist industry and the community to report Abandoned Mine features to DMIRS which will be used to update the current data within the “Inventory of Abandoned Mine Sites Progress 1999-2011”.

-You can report a suspected abandoned mine by contacting the department's Perth office.
+You can report a suspected abandoned mine by emailing the Abandoned Mines team.

 Abandoned Mines Team